Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Experiments

 \textit{Implementation Details.} Both video question answering models and AI assistants are evaluated using question answering tasks.
-For egocentric procedural error detection, each model receives 4 to 5 randomly selected questions, with prompts tailored to highlight the error detection objective and specify potential error categories, thereby maximizing detection performance without fine-tuning.
+For egocentric procedural error detection, each model receives 4 to 5 randomly selected questions, with prompts tailored to highlight the error detection objective, thereby maximizing detection performance without fine-tuning.
 Following the protocol described in \cite{huang2025modeling}, keywords from model outputs are parsed to generate confidence scores, which are then used to calculate Precision, EDA, AUC, F1, Recall, and Accuracy.
+We also measure the average inference time (including sampling) for the first 50 samples.
 This comprehensive metric set ensures a robust assessment of error detection.
 Consistent prompt formats and confidence rules are applied across EgoPER and EgoOops, with minor adjustments for CaptainCook4D to accommodate model-specific attributes.
-For egocentric procedural learning, five models were systematically evaluated on the PC assembly and PC disassembly tasks within EgoproceL, adhering to the experimental protocol established by \cite{mahmood2025procedure}.
+To better show how different prompt strategies and context length affect results, we use the EgoOops dataset and test in‑context learning prompts that include definitions of possible error types and brief examples.
+For egocentric procedural learning, seven models were systematically evaluated on the PC assembly and PC disassembly tasks within EgoproceL, adhering to the experimental protocol established by \cite{mahmood2025procedure}.
 Performance was quantitatively assessed using the F1 score and Intersection over Union (IoU) metrics, and the results were benchmarked against existing procedural learning methodologies.
 To address relevant task requirements, tailored prompts were introduced.
-Given that the models lacked fine-tuning for key step learning and acknowledging the inherent challenge in uniformly evaluating semantically similar key step sequences, the egocentric procedural learning task was suitably simplified.
-To mitigate excessive deviation between model predictions and expected outputs, a predefined set of candidate key steps was embedded in the prompts, thereby enabling the models to select the sequence of steps most closely matching each video segment.
+Given that the models lacked fine-tuning for key step learning and acknowledging the inherent challenge in uniformly evaluating semantically similar key step sequences, the egocentric procedural learning task was appropriately simplified.
+To mitigate excessive deviation between model predictions and expected outputs, a predefined set of candidate key steps was embedded in the prompts, enabling the models to select the sequence of steps that most closely matched each video segment.
 In accordance with the specifications of \cite{mahmood2025procedure}, and to enhance the objectivity of evaluating procedural learning abilities, the Hungarian matching algorithm was employed to analyze the result.
+In both experiments, we uniformly sample 16 frames from each step segment as input.